President & CEO

 In his early career, George spent nine years in the Air Force as a pilot and an assistant professor of aeronautics at the U.S. Air Force Academy.
 He is a distinguished graduate of the Academy with a bachelor of science in aeronautical engineering.
 He also holds a master of science in aeronautics and astronautics from Massachusetts Institute of Technology (MIT).

 George’s passion is educational public policy, particularly regarding STEAM (adding arts to traditional STEM of science, technology, engineering, and math).
-George is currently working with the Smithsonian Science Education Center to bring their science curriculum to underserved schools in the Denver metro area.
-He is a member of Colorado Concern and the Colorado Forum, and is on the boards of the Denver Foundation, Colorado Legacy Foundation, Visit Denver, Mountain States Employers Council, Rose Community Foundation’s Education Committee, Colorado Bright Beginnings (emeritus), and the Public Education and Business Coalition (emeritus).
+He is a member of Colorado Concern and the Colorado Forum, and is on the boards of the Denver Foundation, Colorado Legacy Foundation, Visit Denver, Denver Metro Chamber, Rose Community Foundation’s Education Committee, Colorado Bright Beginnings (emeritus), and the Public Education and Business Coalition (emeritus).
 He is also on the U.S. Committee of the International Council of Museums and a member of National Arts Strategies Chief Executive Program.
 He was recently selected as one of five members of the National Arts Strategies Willard L. Boyd Fellowship as an extraordinary contributor in his field.